logankilpatrick/wgschool/content/hpc-opening2.md

 <!-- In this session, I will cover the program for today, answer any questions -->
 <!-- and share the afternoon exercises. -->

-1. Review the program for today.
+1. Review the program for today: you have 1h15m of videos to watch.
 1. Answer any questions.

 By the end of the day you should be familiar with: